 This rebrand(or rebrands) shaped Starbucks into what it is today so that is what makes everything so iconic.
 After the initial rebrand, Starbucks had won the backing of investors and was now set to rapidly expand across the globe.

-Lessons to Learn: Sometimes it is good to go with your gut.
-Even though it did not seem like it will work, Howard still kept pushing through to bring his vision to life.
-Secondly, A rebrand should always preserve the attributes and equity that customers already recognize and love.
-Although, Starbucks completely rebranded, they still preserved the name and brand character that people already recognized and they built their brand off the equity that was already established instead of starting from scratch.
+Lessons to Learn: Sometimes you might need to go with your gut.
+Howard still kept pushing through to bring his vision to life, even though the feedback he received was negative.
+Secondly, a rebrand should always preserve the attributes and equity that customers already recognize.
+Although, Starbucks completely rebranded, they still preserved the name and brand character that people already recognized and they built their brand off the equity and local relevance that was already established instead of starting from scratch.

 Final thoughts..